eoncarlyle/portfolio-website/drafts/you-should-care-about-the-english-civil-wars.md

 Perhaps most suprisingly, Oliver Cromwell offered assurances that recusancy laws punishing non-protestants wouldn't be enforced on London's Jewish community, which had been underground to the extent it existed at all since the explusion of all Brittish Jews in 1290.
 This started a small Jewish migration to London in the 1650s, paving the road to outright legalisation in 1664 after the restoration.

-This is not what many radical puritains wanted in revolutionary Britain.
+This is all not what many radical puritains wanted in revolutionary Britain.
 But most of Britain wasn't keen on either Archbishop Laud or doctrinaire Calvinists to use the levers of state power to oppress dissenting views.
 'Live and let live', at least for some sects, was chosen out of exhaustion more than anything else.

+In the last plank of this story, let's ask why so many of these changes weren't durrable.
+This is perhaps best told by tracing the arc of a yet undiscussed yet rather important character in the conflict.

-# Stability and Progress
+# Stability in Political Revolutions

 While Cromwell may be better known to history, he was second in command behind Sir Thomas Fairfax.
 Early on in the conflict parliament's armies struggled in the field, leading them to completely upend their command structure to form a more national force under a professional officer corp where members of parliament were bared from serving.
 Fairfax, who cared more for real battles than poltical ones, was chosen as it's first commander.
 This army, the New Model Army, was more meritocratic and displined in the field than both the royal force and the parliamentary armies that proceeded it, owing much of this to Fairfax and Cromwell.

 Yet fifteen years after Fairfax took up the command against Charles I, he was one of twelve men sent across the English channel to formally invite the late king's son to the throne.
-Why

-TLDR lots of change, albeit change that wouldn't have happened if Charles had taken a deal
+What happened to change his mind?

-- 1648 Pride's purge
+- 1648: Army purge of moderate and royalist MPs
-- Killing of the king: mention anecdote of his wife
+- 1649: King Charles I's trial, where none other than his wife shouted ‘Not half!
+Not a quarter of the people of England.
+Oliver Cromwell is a traitor!’
-- 1649 No constitution with a 'council of state' running the government
+- Subsequent execution of the King at which point England and Scottland essentially didn't have a constitution and a 'Council of State' was running the government
-- 1653 Nominated Assembly
-- 1653 Instrument of Government
+- 1653: The sort-lived 'Nominated Assembly' government followed by the Instrument of Government constitution later that year where Fairfax's former second-in-command was appointed to Lord Protector and head of state for life
-- 1657 Humble Petition and Advice
+- 1657: The second Cromwellian constitution, the Humble Petition and Advice
-- 1659 No constitution
+- 1658: Oliver Cromwell's death

+This is a tremendous amout of political change to take place in ten years.
+This is not what Fairfax had fought for, and by the early 1650s he was dissiliusioned from politics entirely.

-While Oliver's eldest son, Richard, was named as his successor, his plans to shrink the size of the army lead to him being deposed less than a year later.
+Oliver Cromwell was a formidable statesmen, and as of 1657 it appeared that republican Briatin was on a stable footing: if you squint, the American republic followed a similar trajectory between Cornwallis's surrender and the ratification of the constitution.
+But the undoing of the republic was that no one else could balance the interests of parliament, the army, and the people.
+Before his death he named his eldest son Richard as his successor, but Richard's plans to shrink the size of the army lead to him being deposed less than a year later.
 The only other center of power in England consisted of a handful of MPs - either the radicals first elected in 1640 who were extreme enough to survive Pride's Purge, or those who won elections to fill the vacated seats.
 This body just as unpopular as the army it was vying for power with, and with Oliver Cromwell's death there was no one who could keep the two sides at bay.
 Parliament voted to dismss army leadership, and after a two-week standoff in October 1659 the army forcibly disolved parliament.

 At this point the country went into open revolt.
 That December General George Monck raised an army in Scottland and marched south not to restore the current parliament but rather to establish order and call for free, general elections for the first time in 20 years.
-On his way south, the gout-ridden one-time rebel Fairfax joined Monck, he too believing that the time for political experimentation was over.
-On May 1st, 1660, the newly elected parliament declared that 'the government is, and ought to be, by King, Lords, and Commons' - surprising absolutely no one and delighting the entire country.
+When he heard of Monck's plan, the gout-ridden one-time rebel Fairfax raised troops in York in support.
+Enough was enough: the time for republican political experimentation was over.
+The political capital and military power of Monck and his allies was no match for the half-hearted military junta in London.
+On May 1st, 1660, the newly elected parliament declared that 'the government is, and ought to be, by King, Lords, and Commons' - surprising absolutely no one.
+Fairfax and the rest of the parliamentary delegation visited the King's exile court in the Dutch city of Breda, and on the King's return London, a one time hotbed of revolution, cellebrated for three days straight.

-- Mention explosion in sects
-- Could not place everything onto Cromwell
-- Military/civil relations
-- Cannot make social progress without social order/succession
+Told this way, the conflict is an object lession in a couple of things:
+1) Durable self-governing requires stability: otherwise too many people needed to make a republican government work correctly will take their ball and go home
+2) Civilian control of the military by the executive branch is incredibly important
+3) 'Have a permanent succession of one-in-a-generation political talents' is not a viable succession plan

+# Much, much more

+In the tumult between the coronation of King Charles I and the return of his son as king, there are very few iredeemly bad or unimpeachably good characters.
+Many switched sides throughout the conflict, and not everyone then or now agrees on what the conflict was even about.
+Alltogether this makes for a fascinating part of history and it's little wonder that Tyler Cowen has written "you can’t read enough books about 17th century England".

 # Broader lessons
 - Many offramps to conflict